Blog - Nursery Talk

 How do we promote learning at Boys & Girls Nursery?

-Here at Boys & Girls Nursery we fully promote Learning through Play.
+Within a fun and nurturing environment, our highly trained team will help your child develop vital life skills.
+Individual learning programmes run through everything we do.
 We want to challenge creativity, curiosity and imagination whilst encouraging children to develop a healthy ‘can do’ attitude to learning in order to nurture confident life-long learners.

-Learning through play does not mean your child will not be ready for the classroom when the time comes.
-In fact, the Early Years Foundation Stage is underpinned by play.
-Planned, purposeful play helps us instil a feeling of safety and security in our children, allowing their social, emotional and physical development to flourish and giving them the tools to learn and be SchoolReady.
+The Early Years Foundation Stage is underpinned by play.
+Planned, purposeful play helps us instil a feeling of safety and security in our children, allowing their social, emotional, and physical development to flourish and giving them the tools to learn and be SchoolReady.

 What does our SchoolReady Programme cover?